BartJongejan/Bracmat/README.md

 * Linux   (gcc)
 * MacOS   (xcode)

-If you have plans to run Bracmat from Python, you need Cython.
-If you want to do this on a Windows platform, you likely need Visual Studio 2008.
+If you have plans to run Bracmat from Python, you need Python and Cython besides a C-compiler.
+If you want to do this on a Windows platform, you likely need Visual Studio C++ 2008.
 Contact me if you want a compiled module for Windows and do not have the compiler to build it.

 **Testing**